 ORMDI officials indicated that leadership's staffing priorities do not fully account for ORMDI components' resource needs.
 Strategic workforce planning addresses the need to develop long-term strategies for acquiring, developing, and retaining staff to achieve programmatic goals.
 Such planning should involve top program and human capital leaders.
-ORMDI has not performed a comprehensive assessment or developed a strategic workforce plan with input from internal stakeholders, such as those who implement the programs, to determine where it can allocate resources efficiently to achieve its goals.
+109 ORMDI has not performed a comprehensive assessment or developed a strategic workforce plan with input from internal stakeholders, such as those who implement the programs, to determine where it can allocate resources efficiently to achieve its goals.
 Instead, it has reallocated resources when needs arose to handle pressing issues.
-For example, according to VA officials, the Resolution Support Center, which used to
+For example, according to VA officials, the Resolution Support Center, which used to handle veteran complaints of discrimination, was shut down in order to